ovity/octotree/README.md

 ### Others

 - **Show sidebar on hover**.
 If checked, hover the Octotree button to open the sidebar.
 Otherwise, click the button to open the sidebar.
-- **Load entire tree at once**.
-If checked, load and render the entire repository file structure at once.
-Otherwise, Octotree loads when a specific directory is clicked.
-For large repos where Octotree can't load in a single request, Octotree ignores this settings and lazily-loads the repo.
+- **Load code tree lazily**.
+By default, Octotree loads everything in a single API request to render the full code tree.
+If you frequently work with big repositories, you should select this option so that Octotree only loads and renders the code tree lazily.
 - **Show file-specific icons**.
 If checked, show different icons for different file types.
 - **Show only pull request changes**.
 If checked, show only the change set of the current pull request.
 Otherwise, show the full code tree.
 - **Enable Octotree in pages (Pro)**.
 Control which pages Octotree will show up in by choosing among the provided options.